Dpdl-io/DpdlEngine/README.md

 	<img src="http://www.dpdl.io/images/platform/Dpdl_Dynamic_Packet_Definition_Language_components_thumb.jpg">
 </p>

-### Dpdl is designed to be <ins>Simple</ins>, <ins>Compact</ins>, <ins>Robust</ins>, <ins>Extensible</ins> and <ins>Portable</ins> to almost every platform
+### Dpdl is designed to be <ins>Compact</ins>, <ins>Robust</ins>, <ins>Extensible</ins> and <ins>Portable</ins> to almost every platform

-The Dpdl language constructs and syntax is kept simple and follows an object oriented paradigm interoperable with the java platform JRE API, external java libraries and enables access also to native libraries.
+The Dpdl language constructs and syntax is kept simple and follows an object oriented paradigm interoperable with the java platform JRE API, external java libraries and simple access also to native libraries.

 Common IoT protocol stacks such as **Bluetooth(tm)** and **CoAP** (Constrained Application Protocol) are integrated by default and third party libraries and protocols can be added as extensions.

 The included Dpdl language plug-in '**DpdlAINerd**' (**DAN**) makes <ins>use of **AI generative code** to automatically generate and embed executable code and content or data</ins> by natural language descriptions contained inside Dpdl code.

-Dpdl enables integration of different technologies seamlessly to leverage fast prototyping and foster research and development.
+Dpdl enables integration of different technologies to leverage fast prototyping and foster research and development.

 ## Features